 Position performs a variety of tasks in support of teaching and research, including digitizing and creating descriptive for images in the database.

 Equipment and Digital Collections Assistant

 Position circulates photo, video and other equipment in Art & Art History; may perform digital imaging, image research, or other duties as assigned.

 VRC Graduate Assistant Positions

 The VRC has one graduate assistant position available to graduate students in the Department of Art and Art History.
 Graduate Assistant appointments are typically assigned by the department as part of the admissions process.
-The position is an appointment requiring a commitment of twelve hours per week.
-Remuneration for this position includes 6 credits of tuition remission, a stipend, and a contribution toward student health insurance.
+The position typically requires a commitment of twelve hours per week, with remuneration including 6 credits of tuition remission, a stipend, and a contribution toward student health insurance.
 At the Department's discretion, the position may on occasion be shared between the VRC and another area within the department (e.g., some hours performed in the VRC and others performed elsewhere within the Department).

 Depending on VRC needs and the student's experience and areas of concentration, job duties may be assigned among the following areas (required and desired skills are noted in parentheses):

 1) Database cataloging (solid art history background required, cataloging training provided)

 2) Video collection management and cataloging (knowledge of video formats and editing software required, cataloging training provided)